LEAD: Breaking the No-Recovery Bottleneck in Long-Horizon Reasoning: Experiments

-To understand why decomposition fails at higher complexities, we analyze the per-step error probability distribution across both puzzles.
-We observe a fundamental structural difference in task difficulty between the Tower of Hanoi and Checkers Jumping (see Appendix~\ref{app-a}).
+To understand why decomposition fails as complexity increases, we analyze per-step error distributions (see Appendices ~\ref{app-a}, \ref{app-b} for qualitative analysis).
+We find a fundamental divergence in difficulty between the two tasks.
+In \textbf{Tower of Hanoi}, error probabilities remain uniformly low ($\leq 0.08$ for \texttt{o4-mini} up to $n=12$), explaining why stepwise execution with majority voting scale effectively \citep{meyerson2025solving}.

-For the Tower of Hanoi, error probabilities remain uniformly low (below 0.08) across all steps for complexities up to $n=12$.
-This uniform reliability explains why stepwise execution scales so effectively for this puzzle.
-For instance, when combined with stepwise majority voting, \citet{meyerson2025solving} solved $n=20$ using the significantly weaker \texttt{gpt-4.1-mini}.

-In contrast, Checkers Jumping exhibits a highly non-uniform error distribution.
-While most steps are executed with near-zero error, a small subset of ``hard'' steps emerges as complexity increases.
-For $n\geq12$, error probabilities on these specific steps can exceed 0.5 for \texttt{o4-mini}, with similar peaks observed for \texttt{GPT-5.2} at $n=15$ (see Figure ~\ref{fig:error-prob-hist}).
+Conversely, \textbf{Checkers Jumping} exhibits a highly non-uniform distribution.
+While most steps have near-zero error, a subset of ``hard steps'' emerges where error probabilities exceed 0.5 for \texttt{o4-mini} ($n \geq 12$) and \texttt{GPT-5.2} ($n = 15$), as shown in Fig.~\ref{fig:error-prob-hist}.
+This concentration creates a \textit{no-recovery bottleneck}: because errors are consistent rather than independent, naïve majority voting fails regardless of the number of votes, stalling the model at these critical junctions.

-This non-uniformity creates a ``no-recovery bottleneck'' that renders naïve majority voting ineffective.
-Because errors are concentrated and consistent rather than independent and random, the model becomes ``stuck'' at these critical junctions.
-Consequently, standard Atomic Decomposition fails on Checkers Jumping beyond $n=11$ for \texttt{o4-mini}, regardless of the number of votes, whereas it remains robust on the uniform landscape of the Tower of Hanoi.